Blotch3D/Blotch3D/README.md

 -   Implement mipmaps.

--   Implement height fields (a surface with a height that maps from an image)
+-   Implement height fields (a surface with a height that maps from an image).

--   Implement 3D graphs (a surface with a height that follows an equation or an array of height values)
+-   Implement 3D graphs (a surface with a height that follows an equation or an array of height values).

 -   Create sprite models programmatically (custom vertices).